matuteiglesias/journal/content/Dev/2023-11-06_Developed_HTML_and_DBML_schemas_for_data_managemen.md

 **🕒 16:30–19:50**
 **🏷️ Labels**: HTML, DBML, Database, Web Development, Data Management
 **📂 Project**: Dev
-**⭐ Priority**: MEDIUM

 ### Session Goal
-The session aimed to design and implement HTML structures for dataset links and develop DBML schemas for household data management.
+The session aimed to design and implement HTML structures for dataset links and develop DBML schemas for household [[data management]].

 ### Key Activities
 - Created an HTML table format to display download links for income and poverty datasets for various years.